flamelily-bluescsi/bluescsi/alicia1200.md

 1 x 120 pin GOLD connector (CN8 Local Bus)<br>
 You can get Alicia [BOM details here](https://nextcloud.syntaxsociety.se/index.php/s/R3twMwanY6oLrHd){:target="_blank"}.

 We include most SMD components pre soldered on the main board PCB!
 This saves lots of time and makes Alicia 1200 easier to assemble!
 You will of course need to source a set of Amiga AGA chipset custom chips.
+We have some [here.](/amiga)

 Important information:
 Please be aware that this is NOT a plug and play product.
 You are purchasing a quality (TG-155/ENIG) PCB, and build instructions.
 No warranty or support is offered.
 We are the <b>registered UK reseller</b> for the Alicia 1200, and the project maintainer will get a commission for every one we sell.

 ###### We will offer a build option.
-Please use our contact form [here](/contact).
+Please use our contact form [here.](/contact)

 * Most passive components pre-soldered (~450 pcs)
 * Mainboard Rev1.7